cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Finally, an implementation note.
 The interface for IDPFs specified here is stateless, in the sense that there is no state carried between IDPF evaluations.
-This is to align the IDPF syntax with the VDAF abstraction boundary, which does not include shared state across across VDAF evaluations.
+This is to align the IDPF syntax with the VDAF abstraction boundary, which does not include shared state across VDAF evaluations.
 In practice, of course, it will often be beneficial to expose a stateful API for IDPFs and carry the state across evaluations.
 See {{idpf-bbcggi21}} for details.

 | Parameter   | Description               |
 |:------------|:--------------------------|